 Last Updated on

-One of the reasons I don’t mind Offspring missing school to go on trips with me is that kids learn from traveling.
+One of the reasons I don’t mind Vivi missing school to go on trips with me is that kids learn from traveling.
 I want her to grow up with firsthand knowledge of Pura Vida and Hygge, to experience different cultures and foods.
 Here are five things I believe she will learn from traveling.

 1. Collect Experiences Instead Of Things